tristanseifert/meta-programmable-load/README.md

 Note that the flag to enable a read-only rootfs (`read-only-rootfs`) is not specified, as this causes some configuration (namely Dropbear) to get overridden such that the host key is _not_ stored on the overlay in /etc, and instead a ramdisk.

-Typically, you will build the `core-image-base` image flavor.
+Typically, you will build the `programmable-load-core` image flavor.